 St. Fagan’s Museum of Natural History

-St. Fagan’s Museum of Natural History is a collection of historical buildings recreated here as to how they would have been in.
-It is free admission, although, if you’re driving, you have to pay for the car park.
+St. Fagan’s Museum of Natural History is a collection of historical buildings recreated as they would have been.
+Admission is free, although you have to pay for the car park if you’re driving.

-Inside the visitor centre, exhibitions show the history of Wales and you can spend 2-3 hours on the museum grounds.
+Exhibitions show the history of Wales inside the visitor centre, and you can spend 2-3 hours on the museum grounds.

-If you’d like more information on places to go and sights to see in Cardiff, please visit my blog via the link here.
+If you’d like more information on places to go and sights to see in Cardiff, please visit my blog via the link See and Explore the 4 Attractions of Cardiff, Wales.

 Outside of Cardiff, Wales